LOS ANGELES COUNTY

 Although all of these areas are adjacent to each other, each element of Malibu Beach offers visitors a totally unique beach experience.

-Malibu Lagoon is comprised of 22 acres of wetlands, gardens, and sandy beach, while Malibu “Surfrider” Beach has almost a mile of ocean frontage with 0.7 acres of property, and famous Malibu Pier is a great place for saltwater fishing.
+Malibu Lagoon is comprised of 22 acres of wetlands, gardens, and sandy beach, while Surfrider Beach has almost a mile of ocean frontage with 0.7 acres of property.
+The famous Malibu Pier is a great place for saltwater fishing.

 MALIBU SURFRIDER BEACH SURF REPORT